madmann91/bvh/README.md

    _On fast Construction of SAH-based Bounding Volume Hierarchies_, by I. Wald).
 Relatively fast and produces medium- to high-quality trees.
 Can be configured by setting the number of bins.
- - `bvh::SweepSahBuilder`: Top-down builder that sorts primitives on all axes and sweeps them to find the split with the lowest SAH.
+ - `bvh::SweepSahBuilder`: Top-down builder that sorts primitives on all axes and sweeps them to find the split with the lowest SAH cost.
 Relatively slow but produces high-quality trees.
  - `bvh::LocallyOrderedClusteringBuilder`: Bottom-up builder that produces trees by sorting primitives on a Morton curve and performing a local search to merge them into nodes (see _Parallel Locally-Ordered Clustering for Bounding Volume Hierarchy Construction_,